JackEdwardLyons/jacklyons-me-beta/content/pages/blog/my-annual-2023-review.md

 #### Yoga teacher training

 In 2024 I have enrolled in a 200 hour Yoga Teacher Training!
 This adventure into teaching yoga is a conscious move, a real effort to make my mental and physical health a priority.
 The pursuit of personal growth through yoga not only offers physical benefits but also promises a transformative journey to help me build resilience and maintain stability and calmness throughout life's ups and downs.

-This endeavour signifies a conscious effort to prioritise mental and physical health in the pursuit of a more balanced and fulfilling life.
-Enrolling in a 200-hour Yoga Teacher Training program reflects a deeper commitment to personal well-being.
+Honestly, I don't really know where this training will take me, and I'm not going into it in order to make money or be a teacher, per se.
+I love my work as a coder and will always want that to be part of my career.
+However, I can imagine doing small side gigs here or there, be it a workshop, a retreat or event - that sort of thing.
+I can also imagine that this is something I can do (teaching or practicing) throughout all stages of life.

+I'm really excited to take on this new challenge and deepen my Yoga practice.
+It has always been such a grounding, calming and energising activity.
+I would love to learn all the in's and out's of each and every pose so that I can truly understand what's actually going on at a mental and physical level.
+It's going to really help me craft more meaningful sequences when I practice at home on my own, and it will give me the ability to help others too.

 ---